mahonyodhran/bmr-calculator-python/README.md

 - ~~Make email optional (prevents crashing on local runs with no ENV_VAR - works fine on Heroku)~~

-- Setup connection to MySQL database
+- ~~Setup connection to MySQL database~~

+- ~~Create user model with SQLAlchemy~~

-- Insert record into database for each input
+- ~~Insert record into database for each input~~

-- Setup page to display all records
+- ~~Setup page to display all records~~

+- Create shell script to run app

+- Delete record from database through page database-records

 - Setup some sort of data analysis route

+- ❓ TDEE extension

 - ❗ Migrate away from Heroku as the free plans are being scrapped.
 Alternatives: (AWS EC2 / Render.com / railway.app / pythonanywhere.com / qoddi.com / appliku.com)